arexon/nfsub-time-attack-mod/README.md

 This mod enables time attacking in singleplayer, a feature not previously available.

-- Every track available in every class
+- All online street race/rumble events available in singleplayer
-- First starting position
+- 1st starting position
 - 1000 restarts
-- No cops
+- No cops in street races/rumble (except for Gauntlets)
 - No opponents
 - Bridges are always down
 - Freeroam teleport to garages, meetups, and any pinned point